What exactly does "mi'Toch ha'Eish, he'Anan ve'ha'Choshech" mean?

-And what is the meaning of "ve'Lo Yasaf"?
+What is the meaning of "ve'Lo Yasaf"?

-Rashi #1 (citing Targum Onkelos): It means that the Voice (did not add, because it) did not stop.
+Rashi #1 (citing Targum Onkelos): It means that the Voice (did not get louder, because it) did not cease.
 1

 Ramban #1 (according to Targum Onkelos and Targum Yonasan): It means that Hashem's Voice did not stop (or recede) - that it retained the same volume 2 from the beginning of the Aseres ha'Dibros until the end.
 3

 Ramban #2 (according to Kabalah): They heard all these things (with reference to the last eight Dibros) with a Great Voice (which they could not comprehend) 4 , and Hashem did not continue to let the congregation hear with the One Voice (the first two Dibros, which they did comprehend).

 Rashi: Because, unlike a human-being, who cannot say all that he wants to say in one breath, and who therefore, needs to breath again before continuing, Hashem is able to say everything in one breath; consequently, He does not need to breath a second time in order to continue and His Voice retains its initial volume.

 Ramban: And when the Torah writes in Yisro that "the Kol got louder and louder" (refer to Shemos 9:19:1:1), it is with reference to the tone of the Shofar, and not to the Voice of Hashem.